okfde/old.okfn.de/blog/_posts/2018/2018-06-25-EITI-Woche-in-Berlin.md

 <br>
 <b>Side event - Blockchain technologies in the extractives industries"</b>

-With Stefaan Verhulst of @TheGovLab, Andre Pedersen of NRGI and Sam Bartlett of EITI Secretary hosted by Kaiser-Tedesco of @GIZ_gmbh.<br>
+With Stefaan Verhulst of @TheGovLab, [Anders Pedersen](https://twitter.com/anpe) of NRGI and Sam Bartlett of EITI Secretary hosted by Kaiser-Tedesco of @GIZ_gmbh.<br>
 Slides are [here](https://docs.google.com/presentation/d/1S--yHY0NYNhlh4pNWsd1nlv1WyQlJbsrv5pLlTJE56U/edit?ts=5b35ce5f) also recommended for this topic [the reading list combined by NRGI and TheGovLab](http://thegovlab.org/the-govlab-selected-readings-on-blockchain-technologies-and-the-governance-of-extractives/).

 attributes of the blockchain: